-At the breeding centre you can see 5 different subspecies of Galapagos Giant Tortoise that are all native to Isabela, but currently threatened by habitat damage caused by introduced animals.
+At the breeding centre you can see 5 different subspecies of Galapagos Giant Tortoise that are all native to Isabela, but currently threatened by habitat damage caused by introduced animals and volcanic eruptions.
 Here, the Giant Tortoise eggs are carefully incubated in a special hatchery, whilst the adults are cared for in large supervised corrals.
 This careful breeding program is aiming to increase the populations of these remarkable animals to ensure their survival as a wild species that's unique to the Galapagos.

 Highlights at Arnaldo Tupiza Tortoise Breeding Center

 - See the work being done to protect these gentle giants